 It used to be necessary to exchange money and obtain travelers checks before leaving home, or to bring a large amount of cash from one’s home country and exchange it at a foreign currency desk in Italy.
 These days, travelers checks are not widely accepted and exchange desks (especially in touristy areas) have unfavorable exchange rates and hidden fees.

-Credit cards are accepted in many shops, hotels, restaurants and taxis throughout Italy (but not all).
+Credit cards are accepted in many (but not all) shops, hotels, restaurants and taxis throughout Italy.
 Visa and MasterCard are the most widely accepted.
 Usually, shops and restaurants display a sign on the door to show which cards they take, but ask at the establishment first if you have any concerns.
 It is not uncommon for a shop to advertise that they take credit cards and then claim that their credit card machine is not working.
 It is always a good idea to have cash on you (especially for taxis).

 If you make a purchase with your credit or debit card, the cashier might ask you if you want to be charged in Euros or your home currency.
 The latter, called Dynamic Exchange Rate, might seem easier and more convenient, but usually results in a higher charge.
 If you pay in your home currency, the exchange rate applied is set by the retailer’s bank and not your home bank, and this will be more than your bank would charge you.
 If asked, always opt to pay in the local currency to make sure you get the best deal.